ioskit/ioskit.github.io/_kits/Swift.md

 * TOC
 {:toc}

-Swift is an innovative new programming language for Cocoa and Cocoa Touch.
-Writing code is interactive and fun, the syntax is concise yet expressive, and apps run lightning-fast.
+Swift is a new programming language for Cocoa and Cocoa Touch.
+Writing code is interactive, the syntax is concise yet expressive, and apps run lightning-fast.
 Swift is ready for your next iOS and OS X project — or for addition into your current app — because Swift code works side-by-side with Objective-C.

 A strength of Swift as an open source hybrid language is the ability to support both __Object-Oriented Programming (OOP)__ and __Functional Programming__.

+This page also covers __Swift 3.0__.

 ## Main topics